-We recommend you use Diesel according to standard FN 590
+We recommend you use Diesel according to standard EN 590.

 The diesel can thicken at very low temperatures, thus affecting the start or operation of the engine.
-Ask your service station attendant if their diesel is suitable for winter use following warning: MyWater in the fuel filter.
+Ask your service station attendant if their diesel is suitable for winter use.

+Water in the fuel filter^{2]}

+If your vehicle has a diesel engine and is equipped with a fuel filter with a water separator, the instrument panel may display the following warning: W4Water in the fuel filter.
 If this is the case, take the vehicle to a specialised workshop so that they can drain the fuel filter.

-Water in the fuel filter2]

-If your vehicle has a diesel engine and is equipped with a fuel filter with a water separator, the instrument panel may display the